QI U.S. TIN collection & formatting — 1042-S readiness, validation rules & reject patterns

 Implementation tip: define TIN as a strongly typed field in your data model and block free-text.

-Add unit tests for export routines (e.g., “TIN must be digits-only; country must be ISO; recipient code must match entity type”).
+Add unit tests for export routines, such as “TIN must be digits-only; country must be ISO; recipient code must match entity type.”

 4) Common 1042-S reject patterns linked to TIN & identity data